MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 ## Section 3 – Updating a title default language

-It's important to remember that setting a default for your title tells PlayFab to use that language when you issue communications to players who *don't* have a preferred language set or who have chosen a language which doesn't match one you support.
+It's important to remember that setting a default for your title tells PlayFab to use that language when you issue communications to players who *don't* have a preferred language set or who have chosen a language, which doesn't match one you support.

 Because the title's default is used as a *fallback* language, PlayFab expects that all your communications to support your default language.